Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-The best payroll services simplify and streamline the process of paying your employees.
-They automate time-consuming tasks and give HR the tools they need to stay on top of taxes, benefits packages, paid time off, and other factors.
+The best payroll services streamline the process of paying your employees by automating most of the time-consuming tasks.
+When its time to cut checks, you have the tools you need to stay on top of taxes, benefits, paid time off, and so on.

 In this post, I’ve reviewed the top six solutions on the market today and included a short guide to help you evaluate your options.
 Keep reading to find the best payroll service for your specific needs.

 #1 – Gusto Review — Best for Remote and New Businesses

 For startups and small businesses with a remote workforce, Gusto is going to be the easiest way to take care of essential payroll and HR services.

 Gusto is cloud-based and mobile friendly.
 Run payroll from any device with internet access, wherever you are.

 It’s a full-service platform, which means Gusto takes care of tax filings, health benefits, and employee retirement plans.
 For companies where people aren’t coming into the office, having all this information in a centralized, easy-to-use platform is a boon.

 Gusto makes remote hiring and onboarding is a breeze.
 Employers build an onboarding checklist and send the new hire an invitation.

 Employees complete each step of the simple process.
 They enter bank information directly into Gusto, so you never have to worry about sending sensitive data over email.

 Once the employee sets up their account, everything they need is self-service.
 They can see all of their pay stubs and documents.
 Employees quickly gain confidence on the friendly, approachable platform.